mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

 ### Implementation of Attribute-Based Access Control with Immutable User and Data Attributes:
 <a name="implementation-of-attribute-based-access-control-with-immutable-user-and-data-attributes"></a>

-#### Security Requirements:
-1. **Verify that all user and data attributes and policy information used by access controls cannot be manipulated by end users unless specifically authorized.**

-**Solution**: Utilize Attribute-Based Access Control (ABAC) to uphold access control guidelines grounded on user and data attributes, incorporating immutable attributes to hinder alteration by users.

 ### Implementation of Multi-Factor Authentication for Administrative Interfaces:
 <a name="implementation-of-multi-factor-authentication-for-administrative-interfaces"></a>